i-am-abhi26/i-am-abhi26/README.md

 # 💫 About Me:
-1st year MnC Student at NIT Kurukshetra <br>Building Small Projects<br>Currently learning Web Development and DSA <br>
+Mathematics & Computing Student at NIT Kurukshetra Learning Data Structures & Algorithms and Full-Stack Web Development Building projects with JavaScript, HTML, and CSS <br>

 ## 🌐 Socials: